flowsnow/next-js-kloudvibe-front-end/content/pages/courses.md

     actions: []
     type: section_content
     image: /images/1_1S-Iwvkh_TRNuMHjDgavBw.png
-  - section_id: faq
-    type: section_faq
-    background: gray
-    title: Frequently Asked Questions
-    subtitle: Feel free to contact us and ask anything related to Devops
-    faq_items:
-      - question: Do you have a payment plan?
-        answer: |
-          Yes we accept bitcoin
-      - question: 'Who this Bootcamp is for:'
-        answer: |

-          Software Developers

-          *   # System Administrators

-          *   # Network Engineers

-          *   # Cloud Engineers

-          *   # Testing Engineers / QA
-      - question: What do I need to get setup for a class?
-        answer: "Unless otherwise specified, students are expected to provide their own computer systems for both classroom and virtual class sessions.
-For virtual sessions, students connect to the class via a video-conferencing service and so would need to have reliable high-speed internet.
-(A headset with microphone is recommended for better audio.
-Students connect to the class via a video-conferencing service provided by The Linux Foundation, though webcam is optional for the student.)
-About 1-2 weeks before their class, students will be sent a welcome email that will have more details on getting setup.
-Students may also go to the following url to find the setup requirements for their course -\_<https://training.linuxfoundation.org/cm/prep/>\_(just click on the specific course in the list at right to find the requirements for that specific class).\n"
 seo:
   title: Kloudvibe DevOps upcoming courses
   description: ' After the technical level is achieved we guide our students through the interview process, as getting in the right set of mind is crucial to success'